opendata-swiss/ogd-handbook-site/README.md

 #### Document export ####

-To generate LibreOffice and Word versions of the Handbook pages, we use pandoc.
+To generate document versions of the Handbook pages, we use pandoc.
 The latest version (1.15+ is required) can be installed by downloading a binary [from this page](https://github.com/jgm/pandoc/releases/).

+To also create Word (DOCX) files, you need to install LibreOffice (i.e. `sudo apt-get install libreoffice -y`)

-The files will be generated in the `/export` folder of output using
+The files will then be generated in the `/export` folder of output using:

 ```
-make publish
 make doc_export
 ```